 Just 34% of B2B & 35% of B2C Marketers say that their Content Marketing Strategy is effective in helping their company achieve its goals, despite a 75% increase in content marketing investment.

 Pouring money at the problem isn’t helping.

 The point is not to put down all of the hard work that goes into Content Marketing.
 It is not an easy task.
 Competition is fierce and it is very difficult to be heard with consumers spending less time than ever concentrating on any one given screen.

 We are transitioning from the click web to the attention web.
 And I feel that needs a bit of explanation as it is a very interesting topic brought up by the CEO of Chartbeat.

 Click through rates used to be one of the most important metrics.
 Just tell me how many people actually came to your site.
 This is no longer the case.
-How its about dwell time.
+Now it's about dwell time.
 Tell me how many people actually read your content and enjoyed it.

 This is the challenge that content marketers face.

 Amidst this challenge we also have the even tumultuous client - agency relationship.

 Very often it is not the Agency’s fault that the content is less than creative.
 Clients, especially large ones tend to push back on big ideas because they are too risky.

 Whilst I don’t have a magic wand to wave and solve an entire industry's problem - Seth Godin, can you help?